-• All children with disabilities aged birth (0) through twenty-one (21) years within the District's jurisdiction are to be identified, located, and evaluated including children attending religious or private schools who are in need of special education and related services.

-• A free appropriate public education (FAPE) shall be available to all children with disabilities aged three (3) through twenty-one (21) years within the District's jurisdiction, including children advancing from grade to grade, those who have been suspended or expelled from school in accordance with the applicable IDEA rules and regulations, and any child with a disability the District has placed in or referred to a private school or facility.
-The District may refer to and contract with approved public or private agencies as necessary to ensure the provision of FAPE for children with disabilities.

-- A full individual evaluation encompassing existing and additional data shall be conducted for each child to determine if the child is a child with a disability and the educational needs of the child before the initial provision of special education and related services.
+- All children with disabilities aged birth (0) through twenty-one (21) years within the District's jurisdiction are to be identified, located, and evaluated including children attending religious or private schools who are in need of special education and related services. - A free appropriate public education (FAPE) shall be available to all children with disabilities aged three (3) through twenty-one (21) years within the District's jurisdiction, including children advancing from grade to grade, those who have been suspended or expelled from school in accordance with the applicable IDEA rules and regulations, and any child with a disability the District has placed in or referred to a private school or facility.
+The District may refer to and contract with approved public or private agencies as necessary to ensure the provision of FAPE for children with disabilities. - A full individual evaluation encompassing existing and additional data shall be conducted for each child to determine if the child is a child with a disability and the educational needs of the child before the initial provision of special education and related services.
 A reevaluation of each child shall be conducted at least every third year. - An individualized education program (IEP) shall be developed and implemented for each eligible child served by the District and for each eligible child the District places in or refers to a private school or facility.
-An IEP or an individualized family service plan (IFSP) will be in place for each child with a disability prior to the provision of FAPE. - To the maximum extent appropriate, opportunities for the least restrictive setting, inclusion in educational exercises with regular program students, and for interaction with the total school environment will be provided to exceptional students, the exception to be only when the student's condition, with supplementary aids and services, make such regular class education unsatisfactory. - All required procedural safeguards must be guaranteed to the exceptional students and their parents.
-The parents will be provided with notices of procedural safeguards in each specified instance and all due process conditions will be satisfied with respect to the provision of a free appropriate public education. - Post a notice regarding the "Ombud Act" containing a description of services, name, address and phone number of the office in a conspicuous location and on the school website (form to be approved by the Ombud Act office) as well as: - Distribute information regarding the state Ombud act every school year. - Provide information as a part of the annual individual education plan process prior to each year's plan meeting. - The District shall follow the established state and federal standards to protect the confidentiality of personally identifiable information at the collection, storage, disclosure, and destruction stages. - To the extent essential to provide FAPE to children with disabilities aged three (3) through twenty-one (21), extended school year (ESY) services shall be made available and implemented as necessary.
+An IEP or an individualized family service plan (IFSP) will be in place for each child with a disability prior to the provision of FAPE. - To the maximum extent appropriate, opportunities for the least restrictive setting, inclusion in educational exercises with regular program students, and for interaction with the total school environment will be provided to exceptional students, the exception to be only when the student's condition, with supplementary aids and services, make such regular class education unsatisfactory.

-• Criteria for the graduation of exceptional students, including accomplishment in reading, writing, and mathematics, shall be as specified in the District policy on graduation requirements.
-Such standards shall be equivalent to or greater than those established by the Secretary of Public Education.

-• Each year conduct a review of the reasonable and acceptable ratio of students per teacher for each disability category.

-• The discipline of exceptional students, and unevaluated students suspected of having a qualifying disability, is to be conducted in such a manner as to comply with FAPE and requirements of the IDEA.
+- All required procedural safeguards must be guaranteed to the exceptional students and their parents.
+The parents will be provided with notices of procedural safeguards in each specified instance and all due process conditions will be satisfied with respect to the provision of a free appropriate public education. - The District shall follow the established state and federal standards to protect the confidentiality of personally identifiable information at the collection, storage, disclosure, and destruction stages. - To the extent essential to provide FAPE to children with disabilities aged three (3) through twenty-one (21), extended school year (ESY) services shall be made available and implemented as necessary. - Criteria for the graduation of exceptional students, including accomplishment in reading, writing, and mathematics, shall be as specified in the District policy on graduation requirements.
+Such standards shall be equivalent to or greater than those established by the Secretary of Public Education. - Each year conduct a review of the reasonable and acceptable ratio of students per teacher for each disability category. - The discipline of exceptional students, and unevaluated students suspected of having a qualifying disability, will be conducted in such a manner as to comply with FAPE and requirements of the IDEA.